-- (4) Ground signs and standard informational signs having a height of greater than six (6) feet above the grade level of the adjacent street to which the lot on which the sign is located as measured from the top of the sign, pole or support included, or three (3) feet above ground level, as measured from the top of the sign, pole, or support structure to ground level, whichever is greater, are prohibited, with the exception of subdivision signs and entrance signs; - (5) No sign in any residentially zoned district may be illuminated, except for subdivision and entrance signs, subject to the provisions of Article III, Section 15 hereof.
-No subdivision or entrance sign may be internallydirectly or halo illuminated; - (6) No single sign in a residential zoning district governed by this section, except for flags, banners, subdivision signs and entrance signs, may exceed six (6) square feet in size; - (76) Subdivision and entrance signs shall not exceed thirty-two (32) square feet of sign area, excluding the base, and shall not exceed eight (8) feet in height; - (8) Should any new zoning district be created that incorporates any residential use, this section shall apply to such new district unless otherwise stated in the ordinance creating the new zoning district.
+- (3) There shall be a maximum of two (2) subdivision/entrance signs per public or private entrance [120] into any residential subdivision or real estate development in a residential district; - (4) Ground signs and standard informational signs having a height of greater than six (6) feet above the grade level of the adjacent street to which the lot on which the sign is located as measured from the top of the sign, pole or support included, or three (3) feet above ground level, as measured from the top of the sign, pole, or support structure to ground level, whichever is greater, are prohibited, with the exception of subdivision signs and entrance signs; - (5) No sign in any residentially zoned district may be illuminated, except for institutional, [r21]subdivision and entrance signs, subject to the provisions of section 20-62 herein.
+No institutional[r22], subdivision or entrance sign may be internallydirectly illuminated; - (6) No single sign in a residential zoning district governed by this section, except for flags, banners, subdivision signs and entrance signs, may exceed six (6) square feet in size; - (76) Subdivision and entrance signs shall not exceed thirty-two (32) square feet of sign area, excluding the base, and shall not exceed eight (8) feet in height; - (8) Should any new zoning district be created that incorporates any residential use, this section shall apply to such new district unless otherwise stated in the ordinance creating the new zoning district.